 Most of the runways have been broken up and much of the area of the airfield is now used for a variety of industrial uses.

-Now operated by Rainair, the flying school offers flight training to PPL and NPL courses as well as IMC and night training.
-LAA inspector Rainer Forster now owns and runs the airfield.
+The flying school offers flight training to PPL and NPPL courses as well as IMC and night training.
 Located in unrestricted airspace on the Norfolk/Suffolk borders, tea, coffee and light snacks are available.
 A/G Radio is 120.375 and AVGAS is available during opening hours.